 We seldom display this understanding.
 In our default mental position, a $10 million dollar company is the same as another of $1 million, only bigger and better.
 So having 5 million customers is always preferable to 50,000.

 These assumptions permeate our reasoning.
 Someone who chooses NOT to pursue a bigger office, bigger salary and bigger team will probably be certified eccentric.

 This is common but fallacious thinking.
 And I suspect is driven by the same mindset that’s made offers for penile enhancement one of the commonest forms of spam globally.

 Worshipping at the altar of ‘Bigger’ is inexplicable in a world that provides a thousand data points contradicting this religion.

 Everything connected to humans, scales with human non-linearity.
-The iPhone went from a screen that was 3.5 inches to one that is 5.5 inches, but are we eagerly anticipating an iPhone with a 9-inch screen?
+The iPhone went from a screen that was 3.5 inches to one that was over 6 inches, but are we eagerly anticipating an iPhone with a 9-inch screen?

 The increasing size of TV displays will also eventually peak.
 Because at some point, it will break the campfire-like intimacy that we expect from a television experience.
 A 400-hundred inch TV will make those unfortunate enough to have it feel like lonely occupants of an empty movie theatre.

 Bigger numbers do not automatically lead to bigger happiness, bigger rewards, bigger anything in life.
 Proponents of euthanasia wisely understand that even the length of life itself is a poor measure of its quality.

 Clearly, bigger is not always better.
 For people or for business.
 Of course, venture investors will disagree, scoffing that value creation can never happen in the absence of scalability.
 Their arguments—disconnected with human-scale truths—are probably why 99% of venture capitalists give the rest a bad name.